gungorahmet/AdaptLab/src/adapt_lab_project/frontend/templates/documentation.md

 **Quiz**:

-	Some Posts will guide you to perfornm some process.
+	Some Posts will guide you to perform some process.
 After completing Posts, it can be a Quiz about this related Post.

 	For example;
 		- A Post explains you about a module of a product.
 A Quiz can be created about this Post.